Markjmjr/DuffedUIv9/README.md

 After Shadowlands is released, this repository will be converted to the live version.

 ## Open Issues
-- Actionbars not working
+- Currently the left sidebar is not displayed correctly (missing actionbuttons)
 - Skinning for frames (charscreen, etc.) currently not available

 ## ToDo
+- Groups
+- Debufffilter
-- Actionbars
+- Testing

 ## Done
 - Backdrops